 The Ethiopian Ministry of Water, Irrigation and Electricity (MOWIE) and WIN in collaboration with co-convening partners are organizing an East African forum on water integrity.
-Country experiences will be shared with participants from various countries including Ethiopia, Kenya, Rwanda, Zambia, Uganda, Tanzania, and from African regional institutions, and co-convening international and national organizations and NGOs.
+Country experiences will be shared with participants from various countries including Ethiopia, Kenya, Zambia, Uganda, Tanzania, and from African regional institutions, and co-convening international and national organizations and NGOs.

 Objective and purpose

 Water integrity is a condition sine qua non for the achievement of water-related Sustainable Development Goals.
 The objective of the forum is to act on this premise and achieve higher levels of integrity in the water sector as an essential ingredient of good governance.The forum will strengthen partnerships and propose ways forward in terms of raising awareness, enhancing political will, and building multi-stakeholder engagement for good governance and integrity in the water sector in East Africa.

 The forum will cover country stocktaking and experience sharing, thematic work streams, and sessions to develop recommendations for future direction on water governance and integrity in East Africa.

 Day 1 will take stock of the status of water governance and integrity in the region through: